mrcook/MetaMarkd/README.md

 ### `keywords`

-A short list of keywords describing the content of the work.
+A short list of keywords describing the content of the work, as an array of strings.

 No restriction on the number of entries or their values is imposed by this specification, however, we recommend only a handful of single word labels, from most to least importance.